-In respect of keeping hotels temporarily closed as a result of the restrictions relating to the coronavirus.
+In respect of keeping hotels temporarily closed as a result of the restrictions relating to the coronavirus, see Note 1D.

 The accompanying notes are an integral part of these consolidated financial statements.

 Consolidated Statements of Comprehensive Income for the Year Ended December 31